 - Coffee and tea are forbidden.
-If you are big tea or coffee lover, then you should know that it does not suit you to choose to be Mormon.
+If you are a big tea or coffee lover, you should know that it does not suit you to choose to be Mormon.
 This sect bans the consumption of coffee and tea altogether.

 - Mormons believe that fossilized dinosaur bones came from other creatures that lived on other planets that were destroyed when the Earth was created.

 Read also: How Jesus fulfilled the Old Testament?